Skip to content

 Cloud inventory software that does everything MES does and more

-Katana cloud inventory software offers everything an MES offers but adds additional features as well, so you can get it all done with the same platform.
-With Katana, you can:
+Katana Cloud Inventory Platform offers everything an MES system for manufacturing offers but adds additional features as well, so you can get it all done with the same platform.
+Katana lets businesses:

-In addition, Katana integrates with a ton of business tools, including QuickBooks Online, Shopify, Xero, and BigCommerce, allowing you to keep your data synced across all your platforms effortlessly.
+In addition, Katana integrates with a ton of business tools, including QuickBooks Online, Shopify, Xero, and BigCommerce, allowing you to effortlessly sync your data across all your platforms.

 Request a demo today to see for yourself how Katana can benefit your business.